alexavr/lpt-fortran/README.md

 If your data is global (reanalyzes?) then vertical velocity (*w*) is expected to have Pa/s unit (as reanalyzes are normally provide) and coordinates are: *longitude* or *lon* and *latitude* or *lat* for horizontal location.
 For vertical coordinate: *levels* (in Pa).
 All has to be vector (1D).

-If you data is regional (assuming the WRF output for now, but could be anything with little modifications) then coordinates should be names as: *XLONG* and *XLAT* and expected to be 2D (to moving domains allowed for now).
+If you data is regional (assuming the WRF output for now, but could be anything with little modifications) then coordinates should be names as: *XLONG* and *XLAT* and expected to be 2D (moving domains are not allowed for now).

 All this preparation could be accomplished by using the [cdo](https://code.mpimet.mpg.de/projects/cdo/) library.